-Aside from bad spending habits, unforeseen circumstances such as unemployment, illness, or death in the family can put your finances in a spin.
-If you’re living pay check to pay check, emergency expenses can force you to skip bills and max out your credit card just to get by.
-Once this happens, credit card debt becomes an unavoidable part of your life, as well as debt collectors who won’t stop hounding you because of your unsettled bills.
+Bad spending habits and unforeseen circumstances can put your finances in a spin.
+If you’re living pay check to pay check, emergency expenses can force you to skip bills and max out your credit cards just to get by.
+Once this happens, credit card debt becomes an unavoidable part of your life.
 Fortunately, you do have options to get your finances on track.
 Here are some tips to help you pay off credit card bills faster:

 Talk to your creditor about your financial situation

-What most people might not know is that if you get stuck with debt because of unforeseen circumstances, you can always talk to your creditors.
+What most people might not know is that if you get stuck with debt, you can always talk to your creditors.
 Trying to explain your situation to a creditor isn’t 100% guaranteed to get you lower interest rates, but it’s a good start.
-After all, you can’t control emergency expenses, and everyone gets into tight situations once in a while.
 Some creditors might ask for proof of unemployment, death, or illness, so be ready to provide the necessary documents.
 When creditors are informed of your situation, negotiating for lower interest rates or a decrease in your current rate becomes easier.

 Enquire about a 0% interest balance transfer credit card